 Research projects in the Academies' Program

-It is Germany's largest research program in the humanities and social sciences and is unique internationally.
-With their long-term basic research, the academies make an indispensable contribution to documenting our cultural memory and shaping national and transnational cultural identity.
-Since 1979/80, the Academies Program has been jointly funded by the federal and state governments.
-In the Academies Program, approximately 900 employees work on around 130 projects (external link) in over 190 workplaces.
-With the editions, dictionaries, and text corpora they produce, the academies create central repositories of knowledge for the future, which are available to academia and the public—increasingly also in digital form.
+The Academies’ Program is Germany’s largest research program in the humanities and social sciences and is unique on an international scale.
+Through their long-term basic research, the academies make an indispensable contribution to documenting our cultural memory and to shaping both national and transnational cultural identities.
+Since 1979/80, the Academies’ Program has been jointly funded by the federal and state governments.
+It is coordinated by the Union of German Academies.
+Within the Academies Program, approximately 900 staff members work on around 130 projects across more than 190 research centers.
+Through the editions, dictionaries, and text corpora they produce, the academies create central repositories of knowledge for the future that are available to the academic community and the public—increasingly in digital form as well.

 dictionary